Bolesław Bierut: Bierut's 60th birthday, constitution of the Polish People's Republic

 The apogee of Bierut's cult, promoted by the authorities over a number of years, was the celebration of his sixtieth birthday on 18 April 1952.
 It included various industrial and other production or accomplishment commitments undertaken by institutions and individuals.
-The University of Wrocław and some state enterprises were named in his honor.
+The University of Wrocław and some state enterprises were named in his honour.
 The History Department of the party's Central Committee prepared a special book about Bierut and his life, while Polish poets, including some notable ones, generated a book of poems dedicated to the leader.
 Many postage stamps dedicated to Bierut were issued.

 As the PZPR leadership felt ready to sanction its rule in a fundamental legal document, a new constitution was being worked on.
 On 26 May 1951, the Sejm passed a statute concerning the preparation and passing of the constitution.
 The Constitutional Committee, led by Bierut, commenced its deliberations on 19 September.
 In the fall of 1951, a Russian translation of the draft constitution was examined by Stalin, who inserted dozens of corrections, subsequently implemented in the Polish text by Bierut.
 The officially proclaimed national public discussion resulted in hundreds of other proposed changes.
 After all the delays and the necessary extension of the term of the Sejm, the Constitution of the Polish People's Republic was officially proclaimed on 22 July 1952.

 The Polish People's Republic (Polska Rzeczpospolita Ludowa) was the new name of the state.
 The Sejm was designated as the highest national authority; it represented "the working people of towns and villages".
 The office of the president was eliminated and replaced with the collegial Council of State, elected by the Sejm from its members.
 The first chairman of the new council was Aleksander Zawadzki.
 Bierut replaced Józef Cyrankiewicz as prime minister in November 1952.
 The constitution, amended many times, remained in force until a new Constitution of Poland came into effect in October 1997, in what was then the Republic of Poland.